cectf/cectf-frontend/README.md

 # topkek-frontend

-You need Python 3, pip, and npm installed to set up this project.
+You need Python 3, pip, npm, and npx installed to set up this project.

 Navigate to the project repository and do this to set up the python virtual environment and enable it: